irisnadinevos/crownchallenge-docker-example/README.md

 docker exec [CONTAINER-ID] python /crown_example/run.py
 ```

-Since this script is quite small, it doesn’t take long to finish.
-Next we copy the output from the container to our local machine:
+Then we copy the output from the container to our local machine:

 ```
 docker cp [CONTAINER-ID]:/output [RESULT-LOCATION]